fortrabbit/blog/the-new-dashboard-is-here.md

 author: fl
 created: 2015-02-25 14:00
 title: The new Dashboard is here
-excerpt: That's one small step for mankind, a giant leap for us.
+intro: That's one small step for mankind, a giant leap for us.
 tag:
   - changelog
 ---